This post may contain affiliate links. Please read my disclosure for details.

 Want to see what our network looked like?
 Several students snapped photos so they could show others.
 Here’s one of them!

 In summary, this activity brought to life concepts that students in past semesters seemed less interested in.
 The trick was that the assignment was about the students and their lives.
 They learned something that directly applies to them, and they could see it directly as they were learning it.

 Next Steps: Learn More About Social Networks

 - Teach your students to map a Twitter social network using Netlytic.org

 - Read Connected: How Your Friends’ Friends’ Friends’ Affect Everything You Think and Do by Christakis & Fowler.

 - Check out my review of Connected.
 It is a great book that tells the history of social network analysis research and discusses many ways in which our connections impact all aspects of our lives.

-If you’d like to see the slides for this entire lecture, I’ve uploaded them to my account on slideshare.net and embedded below:
+If you’d like to see the slides for this entire lecture, click to find them on slideshare.net.